Visiting Yosemite in December

-The evenings and morning in December will be colder than midday so best to plan your shorter activities for early afternoon as long as you are sure you can complete them before the early onset of winter nights.
-Visitors should remember that December has the shortest hours of daylight of any month in the year, and you may want to bring a deck of cards, board games, or a book to occupy some of the nighttime hours where you will have to be inside because of the darkness and cold.
+The evenings and mornings in December will be colder than midday so best to plan your shorter activities for early afternoon as long as you are sure you can complete them before the early onset of winter nights.
+Visitors should remember that December has the shortest hours of daylight of any month in the year, and you may want to bring a deck of cards, board games, or a book to occupy some of the nighttime hours when you will have to be inside because of the darkness and cold.

-While natural wildfires are less likely to occur in the winter months, the National Parks Service does occasionally burn mimic wildfires for the health of the forest which can create hazy or smokey afternoons.
+While natural wildfires are less likely to occur in the winter months, the National Parks Service does occasionally burn mimic wildfires for the health of the forest, which can create hazy or smokey afternoons.

 Wildlife in December